 Humboldt County is leading the development of the Humboldt Bay Trail South segment which will provide the interconnecting link between Eureka’s and Arcata’s trail projects.

-The County was allocated funds through the State Transportation Improvement Program to complete preliminary engineering, environmental studies, and permitting and to develop engineering plans and specifications for the Bay Trail South segment.
-Preliminary cost estimates for right-of-way and construction range from $9 to $12 million.
-Costs for environmental mitigation are estimated at $1.5 to $2.0 million.
-Future funding will need to be secured for these components.
+The County was allocated funds in 2015 through the State Transportation Improvement Program to complete preliminary engineering, environmental studies, and permitting and to develop engineering plans and specifications for the Bay Trail South project.
+Right-of-way, permits, wetland mitigation, and funding for construction still need to be secured.
+Preliminary cost estimates for construction range from $14 to $16 million.
 The goal is to have engineering plans, funding and permits in place to initiate construction by 2021.

 The Arcata City Trail extends from Sunset Avenue (near the Larson Park and the Arcata Skate Park) south around Arcata High School and along L Street to Samoa Boulevard, for a total length of 1.5 miles.
 Humboldt Bay Trail North has been completed.
 The project involved construction of approximately 3.0 miles of a Class I, ADA accessible, non-motorized multi-use trail, that runs from the terminus of the Arcata Rails with Trail at State Route 255, through the Arcata Marsh and Wildlife Sanctuary.
 The trail continues south along the North Coast Railroad Authority’s railroad to the south of Bayside Cutoff along Humboldt Bay.

 Photography by Aldaron Laird 3